Allahumma Inni As aluka ilman Nafia is a important Dua. In this dua, such knowledge is sought which is beneficial. Knowledge is part of human nature.

 - Imam Hassan bin Ali used to tell his sons and nephews to learn knowledge.
 If you can’t remember it, write it down and keep it in your home.

-- Hazrat Abdullah bin omar used to say: A person is not considered a scholar unless he stops envying those who are superior to him (in knowledge).He does not despise those below him and does not give up seeking wealth through knowledge.
+- Hazrat Abdullah bin Omar used to say: A person is not considered a scholar unless he stops envying those superior to him (in knowledge).
+He does not despise those below him or give up seeking wealth through knowledge.

 - Imam Shafi’i states: Seeking knowledge only beautifies the poor person.
 Asked: And does it not adorn the rich man?
 He said: No.